DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxTileView/1 Configuration/Configuration.md

 ---
 ##### shortDescription
-An object defining configuration options for the **TileView** widget.
+An object defining configuration options for the **TileView** UI component.

 ---
 #####See Also#####